Overview of 7-Week Blocks

 - Take CPT within one semester.
 CPT is only authorized within one semester.
 For example, they cannot have CPT authorization in the second half of fall semester and the first half of winter semester.

-To make this easier for you, each institute class will be divided into part A and part B. Part A is taught during the first block and part B will be taught in the second block.
+To make this easier for you, each institute class is divided into part A and part B. Part A is taught during the first block, and part B is taught in the second block.
 For cornerstone classes (REL 200, REL 225, REL 250, and REL 275), it is extremely important that you register for both blocks together.

-If you take an elective institute class, you may opt to take either part A or part B. If you want your elective credits to transfer, you need to take both parts.
+If you take an elective institute class, you may opt to take either part A or part B. If you want your elective credits to transfer to another school, you need to take both parts.

 Scholarships: Many of our scholarships are semester-based.
 Some will be available to students who begin mid-semester.